bfeher/BFPaperCheckbox/README.md

 `CGFloat const bfPaperCheckboxDefaultRadius`
 A nice recommended value for size. (eg. `[[BFPaperCheckbox alloc] initWithFrame:CGRectMake(x, y, bfPaperCheckboxDefaultRadius * 2, bfPaperCheckboxDefaultRadius * 2)];`)

+## Utility Functions (programmatically set state)
+`(void)switchButtonStatesAnimated:(BOOL)animated`
+Use this function to manually/programmatically switch the state of this checkbox.
+@param `animated` A BOOL flag to choose whether or not to animate the change.

+`(void)checkAnimated:(BOOL)animated`
+Use this function to manually check the checkbox.
+Does nothing if already checked.
+@param `animated` A BOOL flag to choose whether or not to animate the change.

+`void)uncheckAnimated:(BOOL)animated`
+Use this function to manually uncheck the checkbox.
+Does nothing if already unchecked.
+@param `animated` A BOOL flag to choose whether or not to animate the change.

 Usage
 ---------